 Born in Vietnam, pianist and Steinway Artist Andrew (Drew) Le has been hailed as "an impressive tour-de-force...a plenitude of poetic nuance" (New York Concert Review), and lauded for his "consummate piano virtuosity" (Goleta Valley Voice) and his "pistonlike precision" (Mountain Tradition).
-Drew was the first-prize winner of the 2004 Hilton Head International Piano Competition, and is currently serving as Associate Professor of Piano at Hope College in Holland, Michigan.
+Drew was the first-prize winner of the 2004 Hilton Head International Piano Competition, and is currently serving as Associate Professor of Piano and Head of the Keyboard Area at Hope College in Holland, Michigan.
 He and his wife, violinist Jennifer Walvoord, are the Artistic Directors of the Chamber Music Festival of Saugatuck.

 Drew is also the founder and director of Holland's popular Brown Bag Concerts, a series designed to encourage and foster the accessibility of classical music to the general public.
 Passionate about serving the global community, he has also performed recitals as food drives, the last of which brought in close to 600 non-perishable items that were donated to the Holland Rescue Mission.
 In 2015, Drew performed a benefit concert that raised over $9,000.00, all of which was given to The Reformed Church in America for Syrian refugee crisis relief efforts in Europe.